Ivan Yakubovsky: Cold War

 After the war, he continued to serve as deputy commander of the tank corps in the Leningrad Military District.
 In 1948 he graduated from the General Staff Academy.
 In March 1948 he became Commander of the Armored Division in the Belorussian Military District then in April 1952 became commander of armoured and mechanized forces in the Carpathian Military District.
 Rising to Lieutenant-General of Tank Forces (3.05.1953), he commanded a Tank Army (December 1953 to April 1957) then a mechanized army (from April 1957).

 In July 1957 he became First Deputy Commander of the Group of Soviet Forces in Germany, later being promoted to Colonel-General (18.08.1958).
 In April 1960 he was appointed Commander of the Group of Soviet Forces in Germany, being in post in the midst of the Berlin Crisis of 1961, when the threat of armed conflict in Europe dramatically escalated.

 During the crisis, in August 1961, Ivan Konev, Commander in Chief of the Group of Soviet Forces in Germany, was appointed Marshal of the Soviet Union and Yakubovsky was transferred to the post of his first deputy, while continuing to manage the daily operations of the Group of Soviet Forces in Germany.
-After stabilizing the situation in April 1962, Army General Yakubovsky again returned to the post of Commander of the Group of Soviet Forces in Germany.
-In January 1965 he was made Commander of the Kiev Military District.
+After stabilizing the situation in April 1962, Army General Yakubovsky returned to the post of Commander of the Group of Soviet Forces in Germany.
+In January 1965, he was made Commander of the Kiev Military District.

-On 12 April 1967 he was made First Deputy Minister of Defense of the USSR (simultaneously with the appointment of Andrei Grechko as Minister of Defense) and Marshal of the Soviet Union, whilst from July that year he contiguously held the post of supreme commander of the forces of the Warsaw Pact.
+On 12 April 1967 he was made First Deputy Minister of Defense of the USSR (simultaneously with the appointment of Andrei Grechko as Minister of Defense) and Marshal of the Soviet Union.
+From July 1967, he contiguously held the post of supreme commander of the forces of the Warsaw Pact.
 In this capacity, he directed military preparations for the Warsaw Pact invasion of Czechoslovakia in August 1968.

 Death

-Yakubovsky died of cancer on 30 November, 1976 at the age of 64, and his ashes was buried at the Kremlin Wall Necropolis.
+Yakubovsky died of cancer on 30 November, 1976 at the age of 64.
+His ashes were buried at the Kremlin Wall Necropolis.